ebastler/osprey/readme.md

 The PCB is "floating" inside the case and the switches are held in-place by a 1.2 mm FR4 plate, which is sandwiched between case top and bottom half.

 ## Hardware
 The Rev A is the first board in the Osprey family, using an nRF52840 chip, running in full DC-DC mode for highest possible battery life.
-A Texas Instruments BQ24075 battery management chip ensures reliable charging, while a MAX17048 fuel gauge allows for accurate battery status measurments which are communicated to your PC via Bluetooth.
+A Texas Instruments BQ24075 battery management chip ensures reliable charging, while a MAX17048 fuel gauge allows for accurate battery status measurements which are communicated to your PC via Bluetooth.

 The PCB is designed for Kailh Choc v1, which can be hot-swapped, and does not need any stabilizers - the largest key is 1.5u for the thumbs.